 In order to enrol at an Italian University, PREVIOUS SCHOOLING OR ACADEMIC QUALIFICATION are required:

-postgraduate degrees: Original/certified copy of your undergraduate degree achieved after at least 3 academic years provided with a certified translation into Italian (the translation into Italian is not required if the original document is issued in English).
+postgraduate degrees: Original/certified copy of your undergraduate degree achieved after at least 3 academic years provided with Apostille or a legalization by the competent Italian Consulate and a certified translation into Italian (the translation into Italian is not required if the original document is issued in English).

-If you hold a Diploma Supplement, this document may be provided as an alternative to all documents listed above (undergraduate degree provided with declaration of equal value/statement of comparability and transcript of records).
+If you hold a Diploma Supplement, this document may be provided as an alternative to all documents listed above (undergraduate degree must be provided with declaration of value/statement of comparability and transcript of records).

 Language Requirements and Italian Language Course

 (only if you do not have an Italian language certificate)

 Italian language skills are mandatory for enrolling in all courses taught in Italian.

 If you have an Italian high school diploma (obtained in Italy or abroad) or have a B2 or a higher level language proficiency certificate issued by one of the members of the CLIQ (Quality Certification of the Italian Language), you are not required to sit for the Italian Language exam.

 If you do not have an Italian Language Certificate, you are required to sit for an Italian language exam to verify adequate language skills and knowledge.

 You can take the Italian language exam at the University of Tuscia.
 The Italian Language exams calendar for the enrollment of the academic year 2022-2023 can be found below: